-SECTION 6 Costs in the Coverage Gap Stage131 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs132 SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get them.132 Asking us to pay our share of a bill you have received for covered medical ervices or drugs135 SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs SECTION 2 How to ask us to pay you back or to pay a bill you have received SECTION 3 We will consider your request for payment and say yes or no CHAPTER 8: Y our rights and responsibilities141 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan142 SECTION 2 You have some responsibilities as a member of the plan148 /hat to do if you have a problem or complaint (coverage decisions, opeals, complaints)150 SECTION 1 Introduction151 SECTION 2 Where to get more information and personalized assistance152 SECTION 3 To deal with your problem, which process should you use?153 SECTION 4 A guide to the basics of coverage decisions and appeals154 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond188 SECTION 10
+SECTION 6 During the Catastrophic Coverage Stage, you pay nothing for your covered Part D drugs SECTION 7 Part D Vaccines.
+What you pay for depends on how and where you get them.
+136 CHAPTER 7: Asking us to pay our share of a bill you have received for covered medical services or drugs SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs SECTION 2 How to ask us to pay you back or to pay a bill you have received SECTION 3 We will consider your request for payment and say yes or no CHAPTER 8: Your rights and responsibilities144 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan SECTION 2 You have some responsibilities as a member of the plan CHAPTER 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)153 SECTION 1 Introduction154 SECTION 2 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
+SECTION 4 A guide to the basics of coverage decisions and appeals SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond184 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns CHAPTER 10: Ending your membership in the plan190 SECTION 1 Introduction to ending your membership in our plan191